chughvinit/chughvinit.github.io/_posts/2014-07-16-Heart-Rate-Monitor.md

 ---
 This was my first academic project which got me interested in the field of Biomedical Instrumentation.
 For this project I worked with a fellow Electrical engineering student under guidance of [Prof. Anoop C.S.](https://www.iist.ac.in/avionics/anoop.cs) towards development of a simple Heart-rate (HR) monitor which doesn't require a direct skin contact.

 For this project, We worked towards development of a real-time heart rate monitor using Giant Magneto Resistance (GMR) sensor.
-We validated accuracy of developed prototype in measurement of HR by testing on 26 volunteer and published our findings in proceedings of 38th Annual International Conference of the IEEE Engineering in Medicine and Biology Society [(EMBC)](#) and can be accessed [here](https://ieeexplore.ieee.org/document/7591819).
+We validated accuracy of developed prototype in measurement of HR by testing on 26 volunteers and published our findings in proceedings of 38th Annual International Conference of the IEEE Engineering in Medicine and Biology Society [(EMBC)](#) and can be accessed [here](https://ieeexplore.ieee.org/document/7591819).

 ### Action Shots
 <img src="https://raw.githubusercontent.com/chughvinit/chughvinit.github.io/master/_HR/HR%20Setup.png" width="640px"/>